Programmes

-PIN receives applications for its Digital Rights and Inclusion Learning Lab (DRILL) once a year.
-The successful applicants work full time with Paradigm Initiative team members for 9 months.
-As a mid-career fellowship, potential candidates are expected to have a minimum of 5 years’ experience as technology or social innovators, researchers, policy experts, and/or entrepreneurs.
-Fellows must have a relevant postgraduate qualification, be exceptional individuals who bring new learnings and innovations as well as gain exposure to the digital ecosystem.
+PIN receives applications for its Digital Rights and Inclusion Learning Lab (DRILL) at least once a year.
+The successful applicants work with Paradigm Initiative for a determined period ranging from 3 – 9 months.
+As an early to mid-career fellowship, potential candidates must have basic experience as technology or social innovators, researchers, policy experts, and/or entrepreneurs.
+Through DRILL, PIN seeks to host innovative learning around digital rights and inclusion in Africa and serve as a space for enhanced capacity and networking.
+Fellows must have relevant postgraduate qualifications and be exceptional individuals who bring new learnings and innovations and gain exposure to the digital ecosystem.

 PIN receives applications for its Digital Rights and Inclusion Learning Lab (DRILL) once a year.

-The successful applicants work full time with Paradigm Initiative team members for 9 months.
+The successful applicants work full time with Paradigm Initiative team members for a period ranging from 3 – 9 months.

 As a mid-career fellowship, potential candidates are expected to have a minimum of 5 years’ experience as technology or social innovators, researchers, policy experts, and/or entrepreneurs.